microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     }
     ```

 1. Create a new resource group for your WhatTheHack using the `Resources/Infrastructure/bicep/rg.bicep` script file.

-When invoking the command, replace the location parameter with the Azure region you want to use:
+    **When invoking the command, replace the `location` argument with the Azure region you want to use.**

     ```shell
     cd ./Resources/Infrastructure/bicep/